LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/5-lconf-structures.md

     This will use the default value for the *Column2: name* (example it could be: *Anonymous*).

 * **Columns With Column-Values**: e.g. Row:1, Column2: `name` - has a set Column-Value (more than one Unicode character)

     This will overwrite the default value for the *Column: name* with `Tim`.

 ## 5.5.
 STRUCTURE_SINGLE_BLOCK

 A collection of any of the six LCONF-Structures.
 All STRUCTURE_SINGLE_BLOCK-Items (Key-Names) MUST be unique.
-A LCONF-Library MUST implement an option to loop over the collection in order.
+A LCONF-Library MUST implement an option to loop over the collection in order as defined in the corresponding LCONF-Schema.
 STRUCTURE_SINGLE_BLOCK-Items use one additional LCONF-Indentation-Per-Level and each Block-Item MUST start on a separate line.

 * **LCONF-Root**

     The LCONF-Root (Structure) is a special STRUCTURE_SINGLE_BLOCK which exists in every valid LCONF-Section.
     It is special in the sense that there is no STRUCTURE_SINGLE_BLOCK_IDENTIFIER line and that it is an unnamed STRUCTURE_SINGLE_BLOCK.

 A STRUCTURE_SINGLE_BLOCK-Identifier-Line MUST